thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/http.md

 Before creating the Integration template, you need to create an Uplink and Downlink converter templates in **Converters templates** page.
 Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in ThingsBoard Edge.
-Click on the “plus” and on “Create new converter”.
+Click on the 'plus' and on 'Create new converter'.
 To view the events, enable Debug.
 In the function decoder field, specify a script to parse and transform data.

 {% include images-gallery.html imageCollection="addConverter" %}